nf1973/keycodes/README.md

-# keycodes
+# Keycodes
-Simple web page which displays ASCII codes for pressed keys
+Simple web page which displays ASCII codes for pressed keys.
+A working version can be found at https://code.sn1316.com/keycodes